AustinCodingAcademy/student-gitbook/course-catalog.md

 (6) DESCRIPTION OF AVAILABLE SPACE, FACILITES, AND EQUIPMENT

-•	Location: Capital Factory, 701 Brazos St, 16th floor, Austin, TX 78701.
+* Location: Capital Factory, 701 Brazos St, 16th floor, Austin, TX 78701.
-o	2 large classrooms
+	* 2 large classrooms
-•	Equipment
+* Equipment
-o	Microphone
+	* Microphone
-o	Expo Markers
+	* Expo Markers
-o	Campus Manager – our attendance and grading management system o	Git-Hub – an online software management service o	Rocket Chat – team communication software o	Git-Book – a software we use to host our curriculum o	Atom – text editor o	Students must bring their own laptops to class.
+	* Campus Manager – our attendance and grading management system
+	* Git-Hub – an online software management service
+	* Rocket Chat – team communication software
+	* Git-Book – a software we use to host our curriculum
+	* Atom – text editor
+	* Students must bring their own laptops to class.

-•	Description of Classroom
+* Description of Classroom
-o	Our Capital Factory locations allows us to maximize learning outcomes for our students by providing us appropriate classroom space. o	There are 2 spaces that we use.
+	* Our Capital Factory locations allows us to maximize learning outcomes for our students by providing us appropriate classroom space.
+* There are 2 spaces that we use.
-•	Classroom 1
+* Classroom 1
-•	An estimated 600 square feet
+	* An estimated 600 square feet
-•	There is ample room to work and plug in laptops.
+	* There is ample room to work and plug in laptops.
-•	There is white wall to project the lesson and code examples.
+	* There is white wall to project the lesson and code examples.
-•	Classroom 2
+* Classroom 2
-•	An estimated 500 square feet
+	* An estimated 500 square feet
-•	There is ample room to work and plug in laptops.
+	* There is ample room to work and plug in laptops.
-•	There is a flat screen TV and a projector to show demonstrations.
+	* There is a flat screen TV and a projector to show demonstrations.

 (7) MANAGEMENT